katherinejlu/ece3400/lab3.md

 endmodule
 ```

 In main, we connect the module to the registers that we have created.
 We create a sine wave at a specific frequency using a rudimentary direct digital synthesis (DDS) method.
 We increment through the sine table everytime a counter decrements to zero.
 Since we use a 25 MHz clock, we need to go through the sine table 400 times to get an output frequency of 400 Hz.
 Moreover, the sine table is 256 entries long.
 Hence, our formula for our counter is Clock frequency/Desired Frequency/Number of entries in the table, or in this particular case, 25,000,000/400/256.
-This produced a perfect sine wave, as one can observe in the below video.

 #### In Main:
 ```